VickCGX/VickCGX/README.md

 🚀 With over a decade of experience, I've honed my skills in crafting cutting-edge software products.
 My journey is all about utilizing diverse technologies to design, develop, and deploy product-class solutions while gaining deep insights into today's latest technologies.

-🛠️ My technical skill includes ReactJS, NodeJS, Python, AWS, GCP, and AI/LLM.
+🛠️ My technical skill includes ReactJS, NodeJS, Python, AWS, GCP.

 ### My Skills 📜